0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 6. We need to accept the fee payment
    ![blindsign(5)-fee.png](blindsign%285%29-fee.png)

 7. If you want to approve after the review you should click on _Approve_ on the device.
+Alternatively you should click _Reject_.
    ![interact(7)-approve.jpg](interact%287%29-approve.jpg)

 8. After approval, you can see that the Browser finishes the transaction and the transfer is complete.